Blog Pennsylvania Homecare and the First Amendment (Part IV)

 As the Fairness Center argued in an amicus brief submitted on behalf of its clients on January 16, 2019, homecare workers serve an important purpose, and their rights are threatened by exclusive representation.
 The following is adapted from that brief.

 Forced unionization presents a significant threat to homecare workers’ First Amendment rights.
-Under the system now operational in Pennsylvania, for example, a representative is elected by a majority of votes cast, with an election held if an employee organization has the support of only ten percent of workers.
+Under the system now operational in Pennsylvania, for example, a representative is elected by a majority of votes cast, with an election held if an employee organization has the support of only 10% of workers.
 The homecare representative can win an election with a bare majority of those voting, then becomes the speaker for over 20,000 homecare workers in the state on employment topics with the Commonwealth.

 Unfortunately, this arrangement effectively replaces the previous setup where the homecare worker was free to negotiate his own conditions of employment directly with his employer.
 Instead, the representative now speaks with the Commonwealth for homecare workers on, among other topics, “[s]tandards for compensating Direct Care Workers,” “Commonwealth payment procedures,” “[t]raining and professional development opportunities,” and “[v]oluntary payroll deductions.”
 The representative’s speech on these topics—previously discussed and resolved between homecare workers and the disabled or elderly individuals for whom they care—is presumed to represent the interests of homecare workers and takes place on a platform before high-ranking government officials.